-Cases where someone other than the driver is pursued for liability involves something called dram shop law.
-In these cases, if the driver does not have sufficient insurance, your lawyer may try to prove that the establishment that served or sold the alcohol, or the host of a party, is responsible for the accident occurring.
+Cases where someone other than the driver is pursued for liability, involves something called dram shop law.
+In these car accident cases, if the driver does not have sufficient insurance, your lawyer may try to prove that the establishment that served or sold the alcohol, or the host of a party, is responsible for the accident occurring.
 These cases can also be tricky because you must be able to show proof that the place or person that served or sold the alcohol was aware that the individual was already drunk when they gave them more alcohol.

-In addition to pursuing a personal injury case, there may also be a criminal prosecution that occurs at the same time.
+In addition to pursuing a personal injury case, there may also be criminal prosecution that occurs at the same time.
 This means that the guilty party is not only being pursued for liability to pay you for your injuries but they are also being charged with a crime and may have to serve time in jail.
 When this happens there can be a lot more to handle and a lot of things that overlap, making it even more necessary to seek guidance from an attorney.

 What Damages Can I Seek Compensation For?

 When we talk about damages in terms of a personal injury case, we are talking about more than your physical injuries and property damage, such as damage to your car.
 There are many things that you can seek compensation for, including:

 - Medical expenses

 - Loss of wages from being out of work due to your injuries

 - Property damages

 - Wrongful death damages if there was a death caused by the accident